antoniomira/SubManager/README.md

 # SubManager
 Subtitle manager with multiple features to manage subtitle files with srt extension

-## Branch: develop-frontend
+## Branch: develop

 ### Aim of this branch
-Here is where all the features of visual components are merged.
+Here is where frontend and backend are merged